 Now we’re looking at Jericho … getting bored now… Land of Goshen… Ramses II… Shots of Egyptian ruins… Generally accepted date of the Exodus… Okay, Nimoy is telling us that the captive Jews may have ‘absorbed a certain amount of Egyptian religion’.

 Interesting.
 In the King Tut episode, Nimoy suggested that Moses learned about monotheism from Akhenaten.
 How does this connect to the Israelite’s sudden interest in Egyptian pantheism?
 Does it connect?
+Does anybody on this show even remember what they already said?

-In the 18th Century, a Danish traveller discovered an Egyptian temple.
+In the 18th Century, a Danish traveler discovered an Egyptian temple.
 And now we’re talking to a scary-looking ‘geographical historian’ from Tel Aviv named Svi Elan.
 He suggests that the plateau where the temple was is actually where Moses went to talk to God.
 Nimoy says that the Jews would have gone to a place that was ‘already sacred’.
 Which is not as stupid as it sounds, honestly.
 The world is full of churches built on top of the sacred sites of other faiths for exactly that reason.

 There’s a long bit about how the Beduin know that it is possible to survive here — so surely an estimated two million Jews could have camped here for ten months, because that’s how desert survival works.